DeepVoiceGamer/floe/README.md

 **About**

 Floe is a conceptual system cockpit for NixOS.
-Browse and install packages, apply system templates, restructure your config, manage home-manager modules, update flake inputs, roll back generations, and generate bootable ISOs — all while watching your nix configuration update in real time."
+Browse and install packages, apply system templates, restructure your config, manage home-manager modules, update flake inputs, roll back generations, and generate bootable ISOs — all while watching your nix configuration update in real time.

 **A proposed graphical system management interface for NixOS.**